FahadSahli/protein-annotation/training/README.md

 # Training Job
-The training-script-mode.ipynb notebook walks you thru the process of defining a training script, training job, and tuning job.
+[`training-script-mode.ipynb`](./training-script-mode.ipynb) notebook walks you thru the process of defining a training script, a training job, and a tuning job.